lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 }
 ```

-The function expects to receive as a command line argument the path to the model precede dby the "-m" flag.
+The function expects to receive as a command line argument the path to the model preceded by the "-m" flag.
 After that we will get the base
 directory of the model (used to construct other paths later on) and assign the model identifier using the file name.
 Then we initialize the
 zmesh library and load  the GLTF file by calling the function `parseAndLoadFile`.